 B’nai Mitzvah is simultaneously a life-cycle event, educational milestone, and a communal celebration.
 We take pride in our process that embraces the child and his/her parents and helps them travel that amazing path from childhood to emerging adulthood.

-To see all the details of our B’nai Mitzvah program, click here to access our B’nai Mitzvah Family Guide.
+To see all the details of our B’nai Mitzvah program, click here.

 Confirmation is a unique life-cycle event, for it is tied inextricably to educational achievement.
 Just as Shavuot celebrates the giving of the Torah at Sinai, so too do our young people accept their responsibilities as mature Jews on the same day that Israel accepted the Torah from God in mutual covenant.

 In the 19th century, Confirmation was first introduced as a life-cycle event by Reform Judaism — a practice now emulated by Conservative and Orthodox congregations.
 Since the beginning of our congregation’s history, Confirmation has been an integral part of our educational experience.

 Confirmation occurs at the end of Tenth Grade.
 That year is spent studying with our clergy.
 Topics range from God, Ethics, Contemporary Issues to the history of our American Jewish experience.
 The year includes a weekend retreat and our spring trip to New York City.
 The year culminates with a joyous Confirmation service—crafted in concert by the students and our rabbis—on Erev Shavuot.